mjung5/online-news-prediction/analysis/lifestyle.md

 -   `num_hrefs`: number of links referenced in article
 -   `num_imgs`: number of images in article
 -   `num_videos`: number of videos in article
+-   `num_keywords`: number of keywords in the article
 -   `n_tokens_title`: word count of title
 -   `n_tokens_content`: word count of article
 -   `n_unique_tokens`: number of unique words in article